What’s required to practise midwifery in Ontario?

 Orientation and Assessment Program

 The College has created a program to help internationally educated midwives meet the qualification requirements to practise midwifery in Ontario.
-To be eligible for the program, applicants must be able to work in Canada, provide proof of credentials and midwifery experience, and demonstrate fluency in one of Canada’s official languages, English or French.
+To be eligible for the program, applicants must be able to work in Canada, provide proof of credentials and midwifery experience, and demonstrate proficiency in one of Canada’s official languages, English or French.

 All participants in the Orientation and Assessment Program must successfully complete three foundational assessment modules online that contain information about practising midwifery in Canada, overviews of expected competencies, and an introduction to the Canadian healthcare system.